basho-labs/little_riak_book/en/04-operators.md

 ![Tech Stack Pipe](../assets/riak-stack-pipe.svg)

-Riak Pipe is an input/output messaging system that forms the basis of Riak's mapreduce.
+Riak Pipe is an input/output messaging system that forms the basis of Riak's MapReduce.
 This was not always the case, and MR used to be a dedicated implementation, hence some legacy options.
 Like the ability to alter the KV path, you can also change HTTP from `/mapred` to a custom path.